SoftUni-Internal/interactive-content/EN/06-Spring-Data-Advanced-Querying/01-Java-Persistance-Query-Language.md

 WHERE b.name = :name            2.
 ```

-1. The DELETE clause plus the entity by choice and an allias
+1. The DELETE clause plus the entity by choice and an alias
 2. The filtration for the batch DELETE.

 ### JOINS

-Naturally when we work with database we would need to **JOIN** our tables, with **JPQL** we have to declare the joins by ourselves.
+Naturally, when we work with the database we would need to **JOIN** our tables, with **JPQL** we have to declare the joins by ourselves.

-Luckily it's not a hard task, as long as we are familliar how **JOINS** work, as Spring-Data is smart enough to find the criterie by which the tables should be joined.
+Luckily it's not a hard task, as long as we are familiar with how **JOINS** work, as Spring-Data is smart enough to find the criteria by which the tables should be joined.

 Join available in JPQL:

 - INNER JOIN
-- LEFT OUTTER JOIN
+- LEFT OUTER JOIN
 - LEFT INNER JOIN